akuklev/algebraic-theories/depgrammar.md

 <h3>§§ Algebraic Theories with Index Sorts</h3>
 Algebraic theories with index sorts are a special case of EATs, where some sorts are marked as index sorts and there is an additional kind of formation rules: formation rules of “canonical forms” written with `term ↪ T` instead of `term : T` below the rule.
 Canonical forms have to map from and into index sorts only.

 The only conditions allowed in algebraic theories with index sorts are of the form `t = c` where `t` is a (non-canonical) term of index type and `c` is a canonical form of the same type.
 All equational rules in index sorts also must be of this form.
 Every (noncanonical) formation rule into an index sort must come with a number of equational rules allowing to unambiguously find an equal a canonical form for a term whenever arguments of canonical form are substituted.
 These rules are called computation rules.
 No other equational rules in index sorts are allowed.
-In particular, index sorts with no canonical forms have to be free (no equations allowed).
+In particular, index sorts with no canonical forms have to be free (no equations allowed), we'll call such sorts abstract.

 <figure><b>Fig. 3: Index sort of natural numbers with addition.</b>
 <pre>```